jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 To most, corner stores only house quick conveniences.
 To kids they are wonderlands of comics and candy, magical spaces where imagination and sweetness live in harmony.

-I cherished my local shop.
-I'd visit as often as I could, carefully select my comic and a treat, and happily hand over the cash to the kind shop owner.
-But my perfect weekend ritual had one final, crucial step: getting a slice from the pizzeria next door.
+I loved buying a comic and treat.
+After careful choosing, I'd make a selection and hand over cash to the kind shop owner.
+To complete the picture required a slice from the pizzeria next door.

-There was just one problem.
-A monster lurked between me and my goal—a challenge far more terrifying than any comic book villain.
+There lived a real super villain.

 I'd stare at it through the "PIZZA" letters on the storefront.
-Only if there was one kind of slice available could I bypass the monster and get a slice to complete the perfect weekend.
+Only if there was one kind of slice available could I bypass the tyrant and get a slice to complete the perfect weekend.

 You might assume the villain was poverty or meekness or perhaps the pizza cook disliked my religion or family.
 None of the labels is near the mark.
 The truth is far more fundamental and reveals the core message of this book.